neohunter/moxie-take-home/README.md

 - [X] Endpoints to get Medspa, services, and all appointments
 - [X] Endpoint to get all appointments by medSpa, filtering by date
 - [X] Write tests
-- [] Auth
+- [ ] Implement where customers will be stored.
+- [ ] Implement Authentication
-- [] Validate that the services passed in createApointment belongs to the medSpa
+- [ ] Validate that the services passed in createApointment belongs to the medSpa